aditya02acharya/aditya02acharya/README.md

 ### Hi there 👋

-I'm a Researcher and Data Scientist in human-computer interaction.
-Expert in reinforcement learning and data analytics for decision making.
+I'm a Researcher and Data Scientist, my work combines Data Analytics, Human–Computer Interaction (HCI), and Artificial Intelligence (AI), leading to several projects in diverse areas and topics.

 Skills: